madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 **We landed on two key success metrics:**
 * **Streamline practice operations / reduce phone calls to practices**
   * Practices report fewer inbound calls from patients looking for lab results
-  * We see an increase in patient sign-ups for the portal
+  * We see an increase in patient sign-ups for CareSpace
 * **Improve CareSpace utility & usability for patients**
   * Patients can easily find lab results that answer their questions, making them more informed
   * Patients have more visibility into what lab results are available and when